chearim/CreativeProgrammingandElectronics/midterm/README.md

 **Improvements**

 I added a title page to introduce my game and instruct the user on how to play.
 I also managed to draw the stars so that the game is overall more aesthetically pleasing.
+Another detail I wanted to add was background music for a peaceful effect.
 Furthermore, the player's score will be tracked and displayed at the end of the game.
 A restart option is also available when the game ends.

 Here is a gif of the game play.